-This special type of koji is one of the ‘black kojis’ traditionally used to make Shochu, a distilled beverage.
-This koji is widely used by Noma and praised in their ‘Noma Guide to Fermentation’.
+Aspergillus luchuensis or Aspergillus awamori is a special type of koji.
+It is one of the ‘black kojis’ traditionally used to make Shochu, a distilled beverage.
+This black koji is of the black variant, however it does have a similarly high citric acid production to it’s lighter brother.

 Koji is the mold that can do anything: miso, soy sauce, shoyu, shio koji, amazake, black bean sauce, sake, doungjun, they all owe their taste to the fungus Aspergillus oryzae.
 This all-rounder can also be used, for example, to perform cool experiments with the fermentation of meat or even dairy.